Home

 It's Latke Time Again

 Latkes are Jewish potato pancakes fried in oil, one of our yummiest Hanukkah food traditions.
-Why is oil so important in the celebration of Hanukkah?
+Oil is a major symbol of Hanukkah.
+When we light our chanukia, or Hanukkah candelabrum, with the finest oil, it beautifies the central mitzvah of Chanukah.

 You might not want to indulge in fried crispy latkes all eight nights of Chanukah, so balance out your menu with an abundance of raw and roasted vegetables, salads and these baked latkes.